lorenzo-stoakes/linux-vm-notes/page-table-funcs.md

 ### pte_alloc()

-`pte_t *pte_alloc(struct mm_struct *mm, pmd_t *pmd, unsigned long address)`
+`int pte_alloc(struct mm_struct *mm, pmd_t *pmd, unsigned long address)`

 [pte_alloc()][pte_alloc] first checks to see whether the specified PMD entry `pmd` is empty, if so it allocates a new PTE page and modifies the PMD entry to point at that page, otherwise it leaves the existing mapping in place.
-It then returns the PTE entry indexed by the virtual `address` within that page.
+It returns 0 if no allocation was required or if the allocation succeeded, truthy (non-zero) otherwise.

 Note that the below _only_ applies if the mapping does not already exist and allocation is required.